openstack/swift/doc/source/deployment_guide.rst

 Most services support either a ``workers`` or ``concurrency`` value in the settings.
 This allows the services to make effective use of the cores available.
-A good starting point to set the concurrency level for the proxy and storage services to 2 times the number of cores available.
+A good starting point is to set the concurrency level for the proxy and storage services to 2 times the number of cores available.
 If more than one service is sharing a server, then some experimentation may be needed to find the best balance.

+For example, one operator reported using the following settings in a production Swift cluster:

-At Rackspace, our Proxy servers have dual quad core processors, giving us 8 cores.
-Our testing has shown 16 workers to be a pretty good balance when saturating a 10g network and gives good CPU utilization.
+- Proxy servers have dual quad core processors (i.e. 8 cores); testing has shown 16 workers to be a pretty good balance when saturating a 10g network and gives good CPU utilization.

-Our Storage server processes all run together on the same servers.
+- Storage server processes all run together on the same servers.
 These servers have dual quad core processors, for 8 cores total.
-We run the Account, Container, and Object servers with 8 workers each.
+The Account, Container, and Object servers are run with 8 workers each.
 Most of the background jobs are run at a concurrency of 1, with the exception of the replicators which are run at a concurrency of 2.

 The ``max_clients`` parameter can be used to adjust the number of client requests an individual worker accepts for processing.
 The fewer requests being